 - Academic scientists themselves find that without patent protection, their new knowledge and concepts are often difficult to advance to creating practical societal impact.

-With the support of the LIMR Board and Main Line Health, Dr. Prendergast began to infuse the culture of acapreneurialism into the Institute to try to grow its effectiveness and impact.
+With the support of the LIMR Board and Main Line Health, Dr. Prendergast began to infuse the ACAPRENEURIALTM culture into the Institute to try to grow its effectiveness and impact.

 The model focuses on invention, intellectual property and new company development, with a secondary goal of the traditional academic pursuit of new knowledge and its validation.